dwjohnston/interview-questions/questions_to_ask_employers.md

 **Purpose** - I really like this question.
 It's basically asking 'What's it like to work here?' with different framing.
 By asking them to compare it with a previous role, it's going to highlight various aspects of current role, that someone might not have otherwise thought about.

+## What are the expectations for working the office?
+What are the norms?

 ## What does the performance review process look like?

 **Person to ask** - Engineering manager, HR representative.